 |Year||Maximum entitlement||Lower income threshold||Higher income threshold|

-Personal super contributions are amounts made from your after-tax or take home pay and are in addition to any Superannuation Guarantee (SG) amounts made by your employer, but do not include salary sacrifice payments.
+Personal super contributions eligible for a co-contribution payment can be made from your after-tax or take-home pay.
+They are in addition to any Superannuation Guarantee (SG) amounts made by your employer, but do not include any salary-sacrifice payments you make.

-Your personal super contributions can be made either as a single lump sum or as payment spread throughout the financial year.
-The total amount contributed for the year is used to calculate the co-contribution, so you need to ensure your personal contributions reach your super fund before 30 June each year to ensure they are counted by the ATO for that financial year.
+Your personal super contributions can be made either as a single lump sum or spread throughout the financial year.
+The total amount you contribute is used to calculate the co-contribution amount, so ensure all your personal contributions reach your super fund before 30 June each year to ensure they are counted for that financial year.

 If you have claimed a tax deduction for your personal super contributions (for example, if you are self-employed and make your own super contributions and claim them as a deduction in your income tax return), you will not be entitled to a co-contribution payment for those personal super contributions.

 Good to know

 The co-contribution is not taxed when it is paid into your super account and you don’t have to include it as income in your annual tax return.

 Investment earnings on your co-contribution are taxed in the same way as other investment earnings you receive in your super account.

 Any co-contribution amounts are preserved in your super account and can only be accessed when you meet a condition of release such as retirement.